Dancing with the ‘Enemy’: The Importance of Having Meaningful Connections Through Dance

 There’s an expression ‘When Mohammed can’t go to the mountain, the mountain comes to Mohammed”.
 Not all parents are educated to send their children to various activities.
 So the children are not coming to us, we go to them.
-Really we are giving it to the school, working with the children and those children not at least have a taste of what it is to be a lady and a gentleman and if they like it, and many of them do, they can continue at their own pace.
+Really we are giving it to the school.
+Working with the children and those children not at least have a taste of what it is to be a lady and a gentleman.
+If they like it, and many of them do, they can continue at their own pace.

-For us, as far as the word ‘continue’, we have a dance studio in NYC, our headquarters, where, the children who are taking our program in their respective schools come to us at the weekend.
-We have Friday night, Saturday and Sunday all day long ’till 10 o’clock in the morning to 6 over 650 children come to us to continue with their dancing.
+For us, as far as the word ‘continue’, we have a dance studio in NYC, our headquarters.
+There, the children who are taking our program in their respective schools come to us in the weekend.
+We have Friday night, Saturday and Sunday all day long ’till 10 o’clock in the morning to 6 over 650 children who come to us to continue with their dancing.
 The benefits are incredible, they learn to behave elegantly.
 These are the skills for life, for the future.

 Cultivating life skills through the human touch

 We keep them in a safe environment.
 We address them with “Ladies and gentlemen”.
 As soon as you call a child “Lady” or “Gentleman” something happens because you’re not talking down to them.
 I will quote from my Ted talk:

 “When you touch someone with respect, something happens.”